 Teachers reported substantial success surrounding student programming for the 2021-2022.
 The California Healthy Kids Survey was administered to 5th grade students with parent permission for the 2021-2022 school year.
 Questions in this survey included safety, school connectedness, and motivation to learn.
 Student feedback from this survey was analyzed and reviewed.
 97% of the students said they felt close to someone at school.
 94% said they felt safe at school.
 49% of the Portola fifth graders that participated in this survey reported being called a bad name or have been the target of a mean joke.
 23% of all fifth graders from this survey also reported that they are not treated fairly when they break a school rule.
+The survey will be administered again 2023-2024 and analyzed 2024-2025.

-These two questions from the California Healthy Kids Survey will serve as baseline data for the 2022-2023 SPSA.
+These two questions from the California Healthy Kids Survey will serve as baseline data for the 2024-2025 SPSA.
 The goal is to decrease the number of students saying mean jokes and bad names.
 The next question of focus will be making sure students feel that they are being treated fairly when they break a rule.
 School staff will continue Mindfulness Programming.
-Our teachers will implement the social emotional curriculum Second Step.
+Our teachers will implement the social emotional curriculum Second Step and provide explicit instruction about social awareness and empathy through physical education.